 Essential oils are a great natural sleep aid.
-Many people are familiar with the relaxing effects of lavender essential oil. doTERRA has a calming essential oil blend called Serenity that is amazing for making you feel calmed down and ready for sleep.
-This blend contains essential oils of lavender, sweet marjoram, roman chamomile, ylang ylang, sandalwood and vanilla bean.
-It’s a wonderful way to prepare for a good night’s sleep.
-I only recommend Certified Pure Therapeutic Grade essential oils from doTERRA to support a healthy sleep routine.
+Many people are familiar with the relaxing effects of lavender essential oil.
+I use a calming essential oil blend with a grounding essential oil blend and vetiver, which is amazing for making you feel calmed down and ready for sleep.
+This combination is wonderful way to prepare for a good night’s sleep.
+I even use it with my kids.

 If none of these natural remedies for insomnia solve your sleep challenges, you may want to talk to your doctor about other causes.